Just 23 Things to Make You Happy

 We love these products, and we hope you do too.
 E! has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not E!.

 Feeling blue?
-That's nothing a bit of retail therapy can't fix.
+That's nothing a bit of retail therapy can't fix—especially since today is International Happiness Day.
 We've found 23 items that can boost your mood their cheery scents, cuteness factor or added value to your self-care routine.

 So below, shop the items from Anthropologie, Urban Outfitters, Target and more that will turn you frown upside down, or at the very least help get your mind off of whatever is bothering you.